Mike Cave

-Mike Cave (born Michael Cave on 1 January 1978) is a musician, record producer and mix engineer, whose clients have included The Noisettes, Professor Green, Tinchy Stryder, Elvis Costello, The Charlatans and The Coral.
+Mike Cave (born Michael Cave on 1 January 1978) is a British musician, record producer and mix engineer, whose clients have included The Noisettes, Professor Green, Tinchy Stryder, Elvis Costello, The Charlatans and The Coral.

 Early life

 Cave was born in Liverpool.
 On his 8th birthday he received his first guitar from his father.
 He later proceeded to play in a variety of bands on the Liverpool circuit from the age of 12, and by 15 he was engineering sessions for his own bands and others in the area.
 Cave grew up in the Anfield area of the city where he met members of his band The Sunlites.
 This led to a professional career in the music industry firstly as a musician before moving on to studio engineering, production and mixing.

 Music career

 The Sunlites and Mercury records

 In 1995 Cave's band the Sunlites signed a deal with Mercury.
 The record was finished, but never released, however the 2 years in the studio helped to introduce Cave to some highly regarded producers, including Kevin Bacon, and Jonathan Quarmby.